RedHatInsights/insights-inventory-frontend/doc/props_detail.md

 *element*

-React element to be rednered as wrapper for UUID value.
+React element to be rendered as wrapper for UUID value.

 ## LastSeenWrapper

 *element*

-React element to be rednered as wrapper for Last seen value.
+React element to be rendered as wrapper for Last seen value.

 ## TitleWrapper

 *element*

-React element to be rednered as wrapper for title value.
+React element to be rendered as wrapper for title value.

 ## TagsWrapper

 *element*

-React element to be rednered as wrapper for tags element value, including tags modal.
+React element to be rendered as wrapper for tags element value, including tags modal.

 ## DeleteWrapper

 *element*

-React element to be rednered as wrapper for rendering delete button.
+React element to be rendered as wrapper for rendering delete button.

 ## ActionsWrapper

 *element*

-React element to be rednered as wrapper for rendering actions.
+React element to be rendered as wrapper for rendering actions.

 ### Wrapper
 When using `UUIDWrapper`, `LastSeenWrapper`, `TitleWrapper`, `TagsWrapper`, `DeleteWrapper` or `ActionsWrapper` please consume props and use `children` otherwise the wrapped value won't be visible.